 Partnering Organizations: IMPRUVON and Federal Granting Agencies, e.g., NIDA

 CSI is partnering with IMPRUVON to develop medication safety devices paired with comprehensive software/APP suits related to addiction, disabilities and behavioral health.
 CSI has helped to write multiple SBIR (Small Business Innovation Research) and other grants.
 Comprehensive evaluation models, experimental designs and analytic plans have been developed consistent with varying funding opportunities.

 Partnering Organizations: Florida Developmental Disabilities Council and multiple I/DD providers in North Florida.

-CSI wrote the grant for this project and developed a targeted curriculum and a train-the-trainer component to help organizations that work with persons in multiple sites to support the person served in exploring, shadowing, and eventually choosing a career path.
+Competitive grant awarded to CSI.
+This project developed a targeted curriculum and a train-the-trainer component to help organizations that work with persons with disabilities in multiple sites to support the person served in exploring, shadowing, and eventually choosing a career path.
 The model specially targets persons with intellectual disabilities, on the autism spectrum, and other developmental disabilities.
 Assessment tools, an implementation guide and a training guide were developed and piloted with analysis of data in a performance evaluation.
 The project was piloted in eight total sites.